Karlundius/ku_midapartment/README.md

 Hi,
 I retextured the rockstar apartment and also placed a safe on the wall in the apartments.
 The package contains 6 different designs.
 I also changed the texture of the kitchen.

-I hope you like it :slight_smile:
+I hope you like it!

 **Coordinates:**
 Shell 1: